 Discovering that you are very ill is bad enough.
 It is worse, however, when you learn that your illness is worse than it had to be due to a wrong diagnosis on the part of your doctor.
 Many people find it difficult to contradict or even strongly question their doctors.
 This is perfectly understandable, considering that doctors have years of education and experience and just sitting in the physician’s office can be very intimidating.
 Some doctors are also not very welcoming of questions or criticisms.
 However, patients need to understand that medical professionals are not always right and it is important to ask questions.
 A wrong diagnosis can be devastating.
 Illnesses such as cancer can become worse or even untreatable.
 Problems that might have been prevented can become serious or deadly.
 Incorrect medication with serious side effects might be prescribed.
 If you received the wrong diagnosis, and as a result, suffered serious harm, you may be able to file a medical malpractice case to obtain compensation for your injuries.
-Contact our Pennsylvania wrong diagnosis attorneys, today, to discuss what happened to you.
+Contact our Philadelphia wrong diagnosis lawyers, today, to discuss what happened to you.

 How Do Wrong Diagnoses Happen?

 When a patient is misdiagnosed, any treatment that follows will not address the real condition or can make their actual condition even worse.
 Considering what a serious mistake this is, many people wonder how it could ever happen.
 The truth is that diagnosis is still a developing science.
 Even a dedicated and highly intelligent doctor can be misled by certain things, such as:

 - A rare illness.
 If a doctor is not well informed about a certain condition, it will be very hard for him or her to diagnose it.

 - Bias towards a certain diagnosis.
 Specialists tend to see the illness they know best almost everywhere.